Dry Eye Causes

 Our ophthalmologists will offer different options of treatment options.
 Inserting punctal plugs consists of inserting tiny plugs into the tear duct to block drainage.
 This minimally invasive procedure will keep the eye surface moist for a longer duration.
 Most patients report that they do not feel the plug.

 Lipiflow is an in-office treatment that uses single-use devices inserted in between the eyelid and the cornea itself to deliver heat and massaging pulses to remove blockages from the meibomian glands, allowing them to properly secrete oils onto the tear film.
 The heat and pulses are controlled in a manner that make this treatment very safe and comfortable.
 The heat and pulses only make contact with the inner and outer portions of the eyelid, avoiding the cornea.
 The treatment is 12 minutes long and only requires numbing drops to minimize any discomfort the patient may feel.
 The treatment allows the glands to properly excrete oils onto the outer layer of the tear film and the results are experienced 6-8 weeks after treatment, which is when you will have a follow-up with your ophthalmologists.
-Our ophthalmologists will be able to do a diagnostic test in-office, called LipiScan, to evaluate the structure of your meibomian glands to check for any tissue loss.
+Our ophthalmologists will be able to do a diagnostic test in-office, called LipiScan, to evaluate the structure of your meibomian glands to check for any tissue loss to see if you are a good candidate for this treatment.

 Watch the following video for an animated demonstration of how LipiFlow works: